qiushiyan/sveltekit-netlify-identity/README.md

 - `/guides`: client side rendering because we need to access store values (can't use `context='module'`) and send it to netlify functions `netlify/functions/guides.ts`, which checks if the user is logged in

 - `/guides/[id]`: server side rendering with sveltekit API routes

+known issues :

+- `/guides` does not automatically refresh (`onmount` not being triggered somehow) after log in